GothenburgBitFactory/taskwarrior/taskchampion/docs/src/snapshots.md

 The basic synchronization model described in the previous page has a few shortcomings:
  * servers must store an ever-increasing quantity of versions
- * a new replica must download all versions since the beginning in order to derive the current state
+ * a new replica must download all versions since the beginning (the nil UUID) in order to derive the current state

 Snapshots allow TaskChampion to avoid both of these issues.
 A snapshot is a copy of the task database at a specific version.